honestbee/jobq/README.md

                 dispatcher.QueueFunc(job)
         }

-        // now the worker size will increase to 10 workers }
+        // now the worker number will increase from 1 to 10 }
 ```